Chad Ramey betting profile: Sony Open in Hawaii - PGA TOUR

 Ramey's recent performances

+- Ramey has finished in the top 10 twice over his last ten appearances.

+- He had his best finish at the World Wide Technology Championship, where he finished tied for second with a score of 27-under.

-- Ramey has averaged 0.388 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Ramey has an average of 0.388 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has averaged -0.196 Strokes Gained: Approach the Green in his past five tournaments.
+- He has an average of -0.196 Strokes Gained: Approach the Green in his past five tournaments.

 - Ramey has averaged 0.206 Strokes Gained: Total in his past five tournaments.